 Tuberculosis often abbreviated as TB is an infectious disease caused by bacteria named Mycobacterium tuberculosis.
 This virus spread through the air when a person coughs with active TB of the lungs and throat.
 It can spread through person to person.
 Usually this bacteria affects your lungs because whenever you take breath in infected air, that air directly reaches to your lungs and this infected air infects your lungs but it doesn’t mean that it can’t spread in other body part and it has the potential to damage other body part.
 This is a type of infection that can be very lethal if not treated properly.
 Even if you don’t have any symptoms of TB that doesn’t mean that you don’t have TB.
 It can be in latent condition in your body.
 Most of the infections do not have any symptoms that are known as latent Tuberculosis.
 Latent tuberculosis is not contagious because it is in idle condition in your body but latent condition should also be diagnosed as it can be active at any stage of your life.
-Latent condition is more lethal than that of active TB condition but it has about 10% chances to get active.
+The latent condition is more lethal than that of active TB condition but it has about 10% chances to get active.
 In active condition of TB, the bacteria may cause symptoms and it is contagious too.
 If you are having cough for more than three weeks then you should go to your GP and discuss your condition.
 People with weaken immune system, smokers and those who have diseases that weaken your immune system like HIV and AIDS are at higher risk of getting these bacteria.

 Symptoms Of Tuberculosis Are: